lopqto/DetectionRules/README.md

-# YaraRules
+# DetectionRules

-Some of the Yara rules for my public researchs.
+Some of the detection rules for my public research.
 Feel free to contact me if you have an interesting sample, topic or you have a question about the rules.

+## Note
+In addition to the rules, there are some scripts (mostly in Python) that I developed in the analysis process.

 ## Samples